sailorproject/sailor/docs/INSTALL_MAC.md

     luarocks install sailor

 We are almost done!
-You can now use `sailor_create` to create your web applications.
+You can now use `sailor` to create your web applications.
 In this example, we will create an app called "Hey Arnold" on the directory Apache is reading from (usually /usr/local/var/www/htdocs).
 After you're done, you can open your browser and access it on http://localhost/hey_arnold .

-    sailor_create 'Hey Arnold' /usr/local/var/www/htdocs
+    sailor create 'Hey Arnold' /usr/local/var/www/htdocs

 #### Dependencies